Marmaduke (2022 film): Plot

 Disgraced, Guy refuses to keep training Marmaduke, leaving him deflated and dejected.
-Marmaduke runs away from home, but when he runs down the street, he sees the family cat, King Tut, in the middle of an intersection.
+Marmaduke runs away from home, but when he runs down the street, he sees the family cat, Carlos, in the middle of an intersection.
 Marmaduke saves him but has difficulty connecting with his character.
-Persuaded by King Tut, Marmaduke embarks on a trip around the globe, performing heroic stunts along the way.
+Persuaded by Carlos, Marmaduke embarks on a trip around the globe, performing heroic stunts along the way.
 His circumnavigation convinces Guy to take Marmaduke back on track for the World Dog Championship.
-Marmaduke encounters Zeus again at the competition along with many other dogs: Mexican welsh corgi Juan Pedro, beautiful pink poodle Shantrelle, and strong Staffordshire bull terrier Vinnie.
+Marmaduke encounters Zeus again at the competition along with many other dogs: Mexican Welsh Corgi Juan Pedro, beautiful pink poodle Shantrelle, and strong Staffordshire Bull Terrier Vinnie.
 The competition consists of three challenges, but right after Marmaduke passes the second challenge, he lands on Guy, who immediately gets hospitalized.
 Without a trainer, his owners end up stepping in to coach him, allowing him to tackle the final challenge.

-In the third and final challenge, the dogs perform a unique act, with Marmaduke and Billy doing a cowboy act with King Tut, pleasing the audience.
+In the third and final challenge, the dogs perform a unique act, with Marmaduke and Billy doing a cowboy act with Carlos, pleasing the audience.
 Later, the judge's final results reveal Zeus as the winner.
 However, Marmaduke uncovers that Zeus's owner rigged the scores, leading Zeus to be disqualified and resulting in the Zen-powered Japanese Chin Zhi taking the top prize.
 Zeus tries to take back the trophy, but Marmaduke stops him.
 He ends up knocking over a platform where a cameraman sits, causing Marmaduke to push his owners out of the way, getting hit by the platform when saving the cameraman's life.
 Marmaduke is initially thought to be dead, but it is revealed that he is still alive, and initially winning the World Dog Championship and his family lived happily ever after.